Brucius/PowerShell-for-Partners/AzureRmTemplates/readme.md

 # Basics and Pre-requisites to run these scripts
-The below cmdlets helps you install necessary moduesl the run the scripts on your local machine.
+The below cmdlets helps you install necessary modules to run the scripts on your local machine.

 ## To Install AzureRM module
 ```